AhmadMamduhh/ParallelMatrixMultiplicationRepo/README.md

 # ParallelMatrixMultiplicationRepo
-Multiplying two 30x30 matrices using OpenMP, MPI and both using C++.
+Multiplying two 30x30 matrices using OpenMP, MPI and a hybrid implementation.
+All implementations are written in C++.